 As the parent of a patient, we ask that you communicate to all staff, visitors, and other families, in a respectful and courteous manner.
 For the benefit of your child’s care, inform the healthcare team about your child’s condition, past illnesses, and medicines, and follow the doctor’s instructions and treatment plan.

 The full text of Children’s Patient and Family Rights and Responsibilities and the Notice of Privacy Practices can be requested from the Welcome Desk, or can be found in these links:

 We Want to Hear from Parents and Patients

-We value your feedback and appreciate comments about your experience with Children’s National Health System.
+We value your feedback and appreciate comments about your experience with Children’s National Hospital.
 During your stay, communicate with your child’s care team about any special concerns or requests.
 If a member in your child’s unit is unable to respond to questions or assist you, please ask to speak with a manager.